The Decentralized Exchange Landscape

 Nash Exchange: The Nash exchange aims to match the speed and functionality of conventional exchanges with its proprietary matching engine while using a decentralized framework.
 By efficiently matching buy and sell orders, NASH improves on conventional order books by maximizing the number of potential transactions.

-Tomo DEX: The Tomo DEX stores and matches all orders on-chain but moves funds off- chain to user wallets instantly, improving the speed of every trade.
+Tomo DEX: The Tomo DEX stores and matches all orders on-chain but moves funds off-chain to user wallets instantly, improving the speed of every trade.
 The platform operates over 150 nodes and charges no withdrawal or deposit fees.
-The use of an extensive, distributed network of nodes ensures the Tomo DEX is highly secure.
+The use of an extensive, distributed network of nodes facilitates security on the Tomo DEX.

 ViteX: The ViteX exchange matches transactions through smart contracts that run on-chain.
 The platform also completes order combinations and stores order books on-chain, along with exchange fee redemption.
 As such, all exchange activity is public, minimizing the risk of record tampering.

-Binance DEX: The decentralized iteration of the centralized Binance platform, Binance DEX operates through a web-based API (application programming interface) that uses a similar user interface to Binance.com.
+Binance DEX: The decentralized iteration of the centralized Binance platform, Binance DEX operates through a web-based application programming interface (API) that uses a similar user interface to Binance.com.
 The exchange offers the same functionality as a typical DEX, but also integrates TradingView charts with technical indicators.
 By bringing conventional tools to a DEX, Binance eases the transition to unfamiliar infrastructure.

 DDEX: The DDEX exchange facilitates decentralized margin trading.
 Margin trading occurs when users borrow funds to amplify their potential returns.
 Margin trading may carry a high degree of risk as market downturns amplify losses of borrowed money.